WRAPUP 11-Russian missile strikes near Ukraine's Odesa kill 21 | Headlines

 In his nightly video address on Friday, Ukrainian President Volodymyr Zelenskiy denounced the strike on the apartments and seaside site as "conscious, deliberately targeted Russian terror and not some sort of error or a coincidental missile strike."
 The strike on Serhiivka took place shortly after Russia pulled its troops off Snake Island, a strategically important outcrop about 140 km (85 miles) southeast of Odesa that it seized on the war's first day.

-Odesa spokesman Bratchuk accused Russia of failing to abide by its assertions that it had left Snake Island as a "gesture of good will".
-On his Telegram channel, Bratchuk said two Russian warplanes had taken off from a base in Crimea and bombed targets on the island on Friday evening.
+Chief of Ukraine's General Staff Valeriy Zaluzhny accused Russia of failing to abide by its assertions that it had left Snake Island as a "gesture of good will".
+On his Telegram channel, Zaluzhny said two Russian warplanes had taken off from a base in Crimea and bombed targets on the island on Friday evening.
 He posted a video of what he said was the attack.
 Reuters had no way of confirming the video or the Russian action.
 There was no immediate Russian comment.

 Earlier this week, Russia struck a crowded shopping mall in central Ukraine, killing at least 19 people.
 Kyiv says Moscow has intensified its long-range missile attacks, hitting civilian targets far from the frontline.
 Russia says it has been aiming at military sites.